 We ensure accessibility, availability and quality of MH/IDD/SUD services through our network development, credentialing, quality management and monitoring and investigation efforts.
-We also offer care coordination services to eligible members.
+We also offer care coordination/ complex care management services to eligible members.
 This Manual describes your roles and responsibilities related to each of these functions.